Request Assistance

 • Project GRANDD –accepts referrals to work with kin caregivers who are not eligible for PHG services (like aunts and siblings) and grandparent caregivers who have completed the project and still need further support.

-• Sessley Counseling Services – contracts with PHG to provide individual counseling for grandparents and grandchildren.
+• Sessley Counseling Services – contracts with PHG to provide individual mental health counseling to grandparents raising grandchildren and allows for fast-tracked referrals through PHG.

 Project Healthy Grandparents really provides…an incredible amount of support.
 I’ve been very impressed with the quality of the social workers, their dedication, [and] the care and support of the children…We feel so much more comfortable when the child comes in from Healthy Grandparents…because they’re going to be able to get much more of what they need.